 For large households with more than one bathroom, a high-pressure mains-fed system is a good solution.

-Since 2005, condensing boilers, which use the waste heat in the flue gases to pre-heat cold water entering the boiler, making them much more efficient than older models, have been mandatory.
+Since 2005, condensing boilers, which use the waste heat in the flue gases to pre-heat cold water entering the boiler and are therefore much more efficient than older models, have been mandatory.

-An issue for owners of period homes is that these boilers require a condensate pipe to drain away the condensed water.
+Tip: Condensing boilers require a condensate pipe to drain away the condensed water.
 Sometimes this links to the waste under the kitchen sink, but it usually drains externally.
-This is an important aesthetic consideration and should be thought through before the installation of the boiler.
+This is an important aesthetic consideration for period home owners and should be thought through before the installation of the boiler.

 Correctly sizing a boiler is crucial.
 This is decided by means of a heat loss calculation, completed by a heating engineer.
 It will be affected by the house’s size and building materials, the level of insulation and airtightness, and your hot water requirements.

 Heating engineers have a tendency to slightly oversize boilers, rather than risk them underperforming, but try to ensure it’s not excessively powerful for your needs.

 Simplifying, upgrading and flushing through old pipework and adding corrosion and limescale inhibitors to radiators will make a heating system more efficient.
 Try to minimise the length of pipe runs to prevent unnecessary heat loss and water use.